 I am also the proud grandmother of four wonderful grandchildren, Taylor, 18; Isabella, 9; Brody, 5 and Nikolas, 3 ½.

 I have always had the best interest of the community in mind and as a current and previous elected official, I have made decisions that were not always popular, but I believe were right for the community and not any special interest groups.
 Electors of Chesterfield will find that I am straight forward when it comes to my opinion.
 I speak my mind, but I do consider the opinions of others.

 We need to reach out to the public and make them aware that they are important for the betterment of the community.
 As township clerk, I have always maintained an open door policy for both township employees and residents.
 I will continue to keep stability and integrity in the office of the township clerk.

-I am very proud to say that I have, through the support of the township board, received my Certified Municipal Clerk (CMC) status I am the only township clerk in the history of Chesterfield Township to have received certification though the International Institute of Municipal Clerks (IIMC).
+I am very proud to say that I have, through the support of the township board, received my Certified Municipal Clerk (CMC) status I am the only township clerk in the history of Chesterfield Township to have (IIMC).

 In the past four years, I have served the Macomb County Clerks Association (MCCA) in the capacity of Trustee, Secretary, President and now Ex-Officio Trustee.
 As an elected official and member of the Michigan Township Association, I am now serving as the treasurer for the newly formed Macomb County MTA.

 What is one fact about you that would surprise people?